-I love fancy coffees and sometimes there’s not always a vegan variation that you can get at all coffee shops.
-It’s cheaper to make your own syrups and creamers, and it really doesn’t take a lot of time.
+I love fancy coffees, and sometimes there’s not always a vegan variation that you can get at all coffee shops.
+It’s cheaper to make your own homemade lavender syrup, and it doesn’t take a lot of time.

 If you are buying lavender to make this lavender syrup on amazon, make sure that it’s culinary grade.

 Some lavender is grown for the floral industry and may have pesticides that are not safe for cooking with.
-The words culinary lavender is a green light to use it in cooking.
+The word culinary lavender is a green light to use in cooking.

 If you are buying culinary lavender it will usually be the lavender buds.